-In circumstances where reporting is required reportingand this is carried out by a non-CDGuernsey administrator or company, for an EBT resident in the [CD],Guernsey, the information would be required to be reported to the Comptroller/Director/Assessor, albeit by a non-CD administrator on behalf of the trust.
+In circumstances where reporting is required and this is carried out by a non-Guernsey administrator or company, for an EBT resident in the Guernsey, the information would be required to be reported to the Director, albeit by a non-CD administrator on behalf of the trust.

-Notwithstanding this, provided that reporting does take place to the Comptroller/Director/Assessor on behalf of the [CD]Guernsey FIs it is agreed that these EBTs (although not technically a domestically sponsored FI as per the UK Agreement) are fully compliant with their obligations aswhere the reporting is undertaken viathrough a third party service provider..."
+Notwithstanding this, provided that reporting does take place to the Director on behalf the Guernsey Fls it is agreed that these EBTs (although not technically a domestically sponsored Fl as per the UK Agreement) are fully compliant with their obligations where the reporting is undertaken through a third party provider."